-A day to recognise camels and their importance for many people’s livelihood.
+A day to recognize camels and their importance for many people’s livelihood.

-There are 2 species of camels (Camelus).
-The Dromedary with a single hump and the Bactrian Camel with a double hump.
+There are two species of camels (Camelus).
+The Dromedary with a single hump, and the Bactrian camel with a double hump.
 Both the Dromedary and the Bactrian camels are native to dry and desert areas of Asia and northern Africa.

 The Bactrian camel (Camelus ferus) is critically endangered.
-The last count in 2008 was 950 individuals (10% of the camel population), numbers are decreasing due to habitat loss, livestock farming, hunting, and trapping, a food source for humans (IUCN).
+Although the last count in 2008 was 950 individuals (10% of the camel population), numbers are decreasing due to habitat loss, livestock farming, hunting, and trapping, a food source for humans (IUCN).

-The Dromedary (Camelus dromedaries) population is around 13 million (90% of the camel population) captive working animals, they are extinct in the wild.
-However, there are a significant number of feral camels in parts of central Australia, (1 million), and their population doubling every 8-9 years.
-This is as a result of camels that escaped from captivity in the late 19th century and bred prolifically.
+The Dromedary (Camelus dromedaries) population is around 13 million (90% of the camel population) captive working animals; they are extinct in the wild.
+However, there are many feral camels in parts of central Australia (1 million), and their population doubles every 8-9 years.
+As a result, camels escaped from captivity in the late 19th century and bred prolifically.
 The Australian government has culled more than 100,000 camels as they utilize large amounts of resources needed by farmers.